"Analytics pays back many times over by driving growth, retention, and efficiency."

 How can you analyze the conversion funnel to improve free trials?

-Analyzing the conversion funnel from visitor to paying customer is crucial to optimizing free trials.
+Analyzing the conversion funnel from visitor to paying customer is essential to optimizing free trials.
 Here are some tips on using funnel analysis:

 This funnel methodology helps you identify specific areas you can improve to increase overall conversion.